PolyScience CREATIVE Series Review

 - Long power cord.

-- Great clip/clamp to ensure its securely in place.
+- Strong clip/clamp to hold it securely in place

 - Backlit LCD display

-All of PolyScience’s immersion circulators come with a powerful 1100W heater to quickly warm up large water baths.
-As a comparison, the Anova immersion circulator only has 800W.
-We performed a quick test to determine just how fast the CREATIVE sous vide machine can heat water.
+All of PolyScience’s immersion circulators come with a powerful 1100W heater that quickly warms up large water baths.
+As a comparison, even the bestselling Anova immersion circulator only has 800W.
+Naturally, we wanted to see for ourselves what difference a power increase like this makes in the device’s performance.
+We did a quick test to determine just how fast the PolyScience CREATIVE sous vide machine can heat water.
 Here are the results:

 - 6 Liters of water

 - Time to reach temperature: 11 minutes 44 seconds

 The CREATIVE machine brought water to the set temperature exceptionally fast.
 Once it reached 135 degrees F, the water temperature continued to climb, inevitably reaching 138 degrees F before returning back down to 135.
 However, you shouldn’t let this dissuade you from thinking that this immersion circulator is precise.

 This “jump” to a higher temperature is very common for all sous vide machines, since the heater does not effectively begin turning off until the set temperature is reached.
 After reaching the steady temperature of 135F, I used instant read thermometers to check the accuracy.
 The first thermometer displayed 134.8 and the second showed 134.9.

 With a circulator pump flow rate of 6 liters per minute, the CREATIVE Series offers half of what its bigger brother can do.
 However, having in mind the price range in which this device is, these value are more than competitive on the market.
 The 6 lpm flow rate means you can pair this immersion circulator with a container that holds up to 20 liters of water.